jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compare.md

 ## StarRocks Dialect Extensions

-The `sqlalchemy-starrocks` dialect hooks into this dispatch process by registering its own set of comparators in the `starrocks.alembic.compare` module.
+The `starrocks-sqlalchemy` dialect hooks into this dispatch process by registering its own set of comparators in the `starrocks.alembic.compare` module.

 > To remove the impaction on other type of databases when there are several Alembic plugins be use, we use a custom decorator, which will only handle for StarRocks dialect.